 1. Are all places of work safe and free from risk?
 If no describe the steps that are being taken to correct this.
-2. What steps have been taken to prevent access to places that are not free from risk?
-3. What stone have been taken to ensure that freeh or nurified air is evallable at 3.
+YES/NO 2.
+What stans have been taken to provent access to places that are not free from ۷.
+What steps have been taken to prevent access to places that are not free from risk?
+2 What store have been taken to answer that freely an available of 3.
 What steps have been taken to ensure that fresh or purified air is available at every workplace?
 What system is in place to detect a failure of this air?
-4. Can all windows, skylights and ventilators be opened from a safe position?
+T 4.
+Can all windows, skylights and ventilators be opened from a safe position?
 If no, YES/NO what steps are being taken to remedy the situation?
-5. Has suitable provision been made so that windows and skylights can be cleaned YES/NO safely?
+5. Has suitable provision been made so that windows and skylights can be cleaned safely?
 If no, what steps are being taken to remedy the situation?
-6. What steps have been taken to ensure that the temperature at any indoor place of work is reasonable?
-7. Has suitable and sufficient lighting been provided at every workplace and traffic YES/NO route?
+YES/NO 6.
+What steps have been taken to ensure that the temperature at any indoor place of work is reasonable?
+7. Has suitable and sufficient lighting been provided at every workplace and traffic route?
 If no describe the steps being taken to correct this.
-1
+YES/NO The state of the s 1